Ways to Show Your Love Languages: Show You Care

-Everyone has a different way of showing love to a partner.
+Everyone has different ways to say I love you.
 And, therefore, everyone has a preferred way of being loved by a partner.
 In this way, love becomes a language all its own, allowing two people to communicate at a more intimate level.

 While you can be compatible with your partner in a number of ways, your love language is likely the most important.
 You need not speak the same one, of course, but it's necessary to understand which one you speak and which one your partner speaks so you can each express your love for each other in the clearest way possible.